nulib-oer/emps/text/020-casual-inference.md

 3. If you decide to carry out an observational study, what variables should you control for?
 What are possible confounding variables?

 4. What would the counterfactual in this case look like?

-## Key Terms

--   bias

--   causal inference

--   counterfactual

--   data generating process

--   deductive research

--   dependent variable

--   descriptive inference

--   hypotheses

--   independent variable

--   inductive research

--   inference

--   measurement error

--   observational study

--   operationalization

--   random measurement error

--   reciprocal

--   reverse-causation

--   sampling

--   spuriousness

--   theory

--   variable

-## Answers to Check-in Questions

-1. Inductive research generally begins with the gathering of evidence and then generates theory after analyzing the evidence.
-Deductive research follows the opposite order: it begins with a theory and hypothesis, then on to collecting evidence and testing the hypothesis in light of the data collected.

-2.  \"All else equal\" refers to the attempt of recreating the counterfactual.
-The counterfactual refers to that situation where everything remains exactly the same except for the presence/absence of the treatment (the explanatory variable).

-3. Just as development could cause democracy, it is also plausible that democracy causes development.
-For instance, foreign countries and international organizations could be more willing to provide aid to a democracy than to a non-democracy.
-Introducing more freedoms and allowing people to trade and engage in commerce freely could enhance development as well.

-4. When two variables are correlated it means that there is some association between them: maybe they both increase/decrease at the same time, or they move in opposite directions at the same time.
-But this does not mean that the movement of one variable is causing the movement of the other.
-For example, aspirin use is correlated with headaches (aspirin use increases when headaches appear) but this does not mean that aspirins cause headaches.

 ## Answers to Application Questions